Susheate/brl-nvidia/README.md

 **install** [stratum] :
 Install the drivers to the given stratum.
 Specifying "all" will install the drivers to all the strata.
-- Also useful when updating
+Also useful when updating.

 **remove** [stratum] :
 Remove drivers on the given stratum.